Computable de Finetti measures: Computable Representations

-\end{corollary} Note that the joint distribution of a random vector in $\Reals^\omega$ is computable under the right order topology when all its restrictions to $\Reals^k$ are computable under the right order topology, uniformly in $k$.
+Again, one obtains a characterization of the computability of a finite-dimen\-sional vector by embedding it as an initial segment of a sequence.
 Note also that if a distribution on $\Reals^k$ is computable under the standard topology, then it is clearly computable under the right order topology.
-The above representation is used in the next section as well as in Proposition~\ref{mucomp}, where we must compute an integral with respect to a topology that is weaker than the standard topology.
+The above characterization is used in the next section as well as in Proposition~\ref{mucomp}, where we must compute an integral with respect to a topology that is coarser than the standard topology.